-I am a master's level Licensed Marriage and Family Therapist and I am dually certified in Trauma-Focused Equine Assisted Psychotherapy.
-I provide Trauma Focused Equine Assisted Psychotherapy for adults without children or who have grown children and who have experienced traumatic events.
-I have been helping people with traumatic pasts for twenty-two years.
+I am a master's level Licensed Marriage and Family Therapist.
+I have been helping people with traumatic pasts for twenty-three years.
 I have worked in a variety of settings, (office, in-home) including in the field as a first-responder where I provided psychological first aid to children, families and adults who witnessed or were victims of violence or experienced natural disasters.
 I am also an author and I write stories for kids about the importance of connection and how connection to others helps us overcome difficult experiences.

-I am certified in Natural Lifemanship, a Trauma Focused Equine Assisted Psychotherapy model, as a clinician and an equine professional.
-I am trained in two evidence based treatment models, Child Parent Psychotherapy and Trauma-Focused Cognitive Behavioral Therapy.
+I am dually certified in Natural Lifemanship, a Trauma-Focused Equine-Assisted Psychotherapy Model, as a clinician and an equine professional, and I am trained in two evidence based treatment models, Child Parent Psychotherapy and Trauma-Focused Cognitive Behavioral Therapy.
 I have ten years of experience providing Child Parent Psychotherapy, a model that focuses on helping parents and children five years of age and younger who have experienced interpersonal traumas, such as domestic violence.
 I have over thirteen years of experience providing Trauma-Focused Cognitive Behavioral Therapy, a gradual exposure model, to children ages four to eighteen.
 I have provided consultation in both of these models and numerous trainings on the impact of trauma on children and adolescents.

 One of my areas of interest is dissociation and how individuals use this strategy to cope with severe trauma.
 I have received additional training in the assessment and treatment of traumatized children and adolescents who have dissociative symptoms and disorders.
 Helping people trust their bodies again and feel at home in them is one of my greatest joys.
 I was one of the authors of the NCTSN white paper on complex trauma, as well as one of the authors of Complex Trauma in Children & Adolescents, published in Psychiatric Annals in 2005.